ahsanali2000/ahabot/README.md

 - The model contains `16000+` trainable parameters and uses the power of tensorflow to train on it.
 - `After the modle is done training, the encoding files and model weights are saved.
 You don't have to go through the hassle to retrain it every time.

-Dillinger is a cloud-enabled, mobile-ready, offline-storage compatible, AngularJS-powered HTML5 Markdown editor.

-- Type some Markdown on the left
-- See HTML in the right
 - ✨Magic ✨